davimonteiropaulelli/davimonteiropaulelli/README.md

 ###  <b> About me:</b><br>

 Well, mostly it's a pleasure to meet you!
-I am a Data Scientist at Ambev (Anhesuer-Busch Inbev), with the main objective of working and improving my knowledge at the vast world of Data, something that has been/and will be forever the focus of my studies.
+My name is Davi and my main objective right now is to work and improve my knowledge at the vast world of Data, something that has been/and will be forever the focus of my studies.

 I'm a Data Scientist with 4+ years of experience with Causal inference, Predictive modeling (Machine Learning), very deep EDAs (Exploratory Data Analysis) and code translations in general, using Python/Pyspark as my main programming languages.
-I am currently doing the MBA (Master Business Administration) of Artificial Intelligence & Big Data at IME-USP and at the same time working at Ambev (Anhesuer-Busch Inbev), working as the Principal Data Scientist/Machine Learning Engineer at the development of the new Algo-Tasking (basically the heart of our company) and on the creation of machine learning models for the algorithm, to turn it more intelligent and effective.
+I am currently doing the MBA (Master Business Administration) of Artificial Intelligence & Big Data at IME-USP and at the same time working as a Senior Data Science Conultant at BlueShift Brazil, more specifically at ArcelorMittal.

 <br>